-The Committee spent much of the year analyzing the full inventory of initiatives that it developed in early 2017.
+The FEC spent much of the year analyzing the full inventory of initiatives that it developed in early 2017.
 For each initiative, the Committee sought to understand the opportunity and its impact on finances, academics, student experience, fundraising prospects, alumni experience, reputation, and other intangibles.
 The Committee also identified risks associated with each initiative and steps that could be taken to mitigate those risks.
-From this the Committee made a decision about whether or not to include the initiative in the recommended plan or put it in the bullpen.
+From this the Committee recommended and the Board decided whether or not to include the initiative in the plan or put it in the bullpen.
 A summary of each key analysis is provided below.